Cisco, Google sign patent agreement

 Details of the agreement were not disclosed.

-Google last month reached a global patent agreement with Samsung Electronics Co Ltd (005930.KS).
+Google last month reached a global patent agreement with Samsung Electronics Co Ltd.

-Most of the large technology companies, including Apple Inc (AAPL.O), are involved in multiple patent litigations against each other, with the majority involving smartphone patents.
+Most of the large technology companies, including Apple Inc, are involved in multiple patent litigations against each other, with the majority involving smartphone patents.

 (Reporting by Sruthi Ramakrishnan in Bangalore; Editing by Savio D'Souza and Saumyadeb Chakrabarty)